Skip to content

 What do you say by William Stixrud Phd and Ned Johnson books for raising kids

-What Do You Say? is a manual and map that will immediately transform parents’ ability to navigate complex terrain and train their minds and hearts to communicate ever more successfully
+What Do You Say? serves as both a manual and a roadmap, transforming parents’ abilities to navigate complex conversations.
+It empowers them to communicate more successfully with their children.

 the teenage brain book by frances e jensen